 This was the scoop of the century and the 4million-selling Express endeavoured to keep the scoop secret from everybody except Detective Chief Superintendent Jack Slipper, head of the legendary Flying Squad.
 He was invited to join the hacks in Rio to deliver his best line: “Hello Ronnie.
 Long time no see.”
 Then a bombshell exploded.
 The secrecy of the mission meant nobody had applied for Biggs’s extradition.
 Fact was: Brazil had no extradition treaty with Britain.
 Slipper’s humiliation was crowned by the picture stealthily snatched by Mike Brennan of the Daily Mail showing him flying back home asleep beside the empty seat that should have held Biggs.
 Still, the exclusive Express story had already scooped the world.
 And Delano’s book became a £1m BBC TV drama in 1988.

-➢ The story behind the story of Slip-Up — In a 2008 update, Anthony Delano spilled more beans, as did Keith Waterhouse who scripted the TV version titled The Great Paper Chase.
+➢ The story behind the story of Slip-Up — In a 2008 update, Anthony Delano spilled more beans: keep scrolling to find Revel Barker’s account, more by Delano himself and by Keith Waterhouse who scripted the 1986 TV version titled The Great Paper Chase.

 ➢ Napoleonic Flame War by Richard Marsden — During the late 18th and early 19th century the definition of a proper sword varied from nation to nation.
 Initially, nations sought to choose the “best” sword for their light and heavy cavalry units so that on the battlefield they would be more effective.
 Tests and studies were done, data collected and proposals put forth.
 Somewhere along the line, however, the matter of the cutting sword or thrusting sword became more than one of facts and figures — it became one of national pride.